 Regarding amendments to the Commissioner for Sustainability and the Environment Act 1993, this bill changes the timing of the government response to the State of the environment report.
 Section 19 of the Commissioner for the Sustainability and the Environment Act 1993 provides that the minister must present a government response to the State of the environment report within six months from receiving that report.
-With the timing of the reporting period, this means the minister often receives the State of the environment report in December; hence, the government loses approximately a month of productive work time to develop a response to the State of the environment report due to the Christmas and New Year period.
-This bill is slightly adjusting the timeframe by requiring the government response to be provided within six months from the tabling of the State of the environment report in the Legislative Assembly.
+With the timing of the reporting period, this means the minister often receives the State of the environment report in December, and the government loses approximately a month of productive work time to develop a response to the State of the environment report due to the Christmas and New Year period.
+This bill is slightly adjusting the time frame by requiring the government report in the Legislative Assembly.